 - The increasing cost of higher education is challenging accessibility to higher education for those in middle and lower socioeconomic classes. - Funding and accountability for higher education are changing across the nation and world.
-Coastal Carolina University's state appropriation has diminished to 5.38% of its total budget for FY2012 - which is the lowest percentage in the state - forcing the University to become increasingly reliant on tuition.
+Coastal Carolina University's state appropriation has diminished to 4.95% of its total budget for FY2012 which is the lowest percentage in the state forcing the University to become increasingly reliant on tuition.
 As the percentage of resources from state funding has fallen dramatically over the past few years, it has been necessary to increase tuition to continue to provide quality educational programs.
 For the past fiscal year, FY 2011, the University raised tuition for in-state students by 3.94%.
-The University made the decision not to increase in-state undergraduate tuition for the 2012-2013 academic year and, furthermore, to give all in-state resident students a \$50 per semester credit on their tuition bill for same period. - South Carolina is below the national average on educational attainment of its citizens, with 83% of those 25 and older being high school graduates versus a national average of 87.5%.
-In addition, only 24% of South Carolinians and 21.8% of Horry County residents (21.8% of Georgetown County residents also) hold a bachelor's degree or higher, versus a national average of 30.4 percent. - Access to and expectations of technology offerings will continue to increase and expenditures will need to mirror these expectations for students, faculty, and staff.
+The University made the decision not to increase in-state undergraduate tuition for the 2012-2013 academic year and, furthermore, to give all in-state resident students a \$50 per semester credit on their tuition bill for the same period. - South Carolina is below the national average on educational attainment of its citizens, with 83% of those 25 and older being high school graduates versus a national average of 86%.
+In addition, only 24% of South Carolinians and 26% of Horry County residents hold a bachelor's degree or higher, versus a national average of 29%. - Access to and expectations of technology offerings will continue to increase and expenditures will need to mirror these expectations for students, faculty, and staff.
 To increase the cost per full-time equivalent (FTE) student by an amount greater than the Consumer Price Index: - Faculty with doctoral degrees in several disciplines are predicted to decline.
-These shortages mean that competition for quality faculty will be intense; resulting in higher salary and benefit costs needed to retain quality faculty. - Increased need to hire additional staff and support personnel with full benefits. - Rising energy costs nationwide will affect University expenditures. - Maintaining currency in technological advancement will continue to escalate operating costs. - Expanded government-mandated and social shocks (e.g. campus security issues on other college campuses) will force additional expenditures for the University. - Maintaining enrollment growth with limited residence facilities. - Six-year undergraduate graduation rates at the University were reported by the Office of Institutional Research, Assessment and Analysis at 46%.
-The national average according to SREB was 56%.
+These shortages mean that competition for quality faculty will be intense; resulting in higher salary and benefit costs needed to retain quality faculty. - Increased need to hire additional staff and support personnel with full benefits. - Rising energy costs nationwide will affect University expenditures. - Maintaining currency in technological advancement will continue to escalate operating costs. - Expanded government-mandated and social shocks (e.g. campus security issues on other college campuses) will force additional expenditures for the University. - Maintaining enrollment growth with limited residence facilities.